ethical and handmade clothes

 As she felt that e-trade would enable her to devote more time to creating, Maureen let go of her Parisian workshop in 2016.

-She now imagines and creates her delicate and ethereal garments at the edge of a wood, through which runs the river Marne.
+She now imagines and creates her delicate and ethereal garments at the edge of a wood, in Brittany.

 Surrounded by nature, she has finally found a lifestyle that is in perfect harmony with her personality.